On the Jordan-Moore-Gibson-Thompson equation of nonlinear acoustics: Well-posedness analysis

 are sufficient for enabling an energy estimate that allows to bound a solution $u$, provided $f$ is regular enough, since all other terms containing $u$ can be dominated by either $\nLtwo{\nabla u_{tt}(t)}^2$ or $\nLtwo{\Delta u_{t}(t)}^2$ in a Gronwall type argument.
-This is the basis for a proof of local in time well-posedness of the nonlinear problem.
-In order to show global in time well posedness and exponential decay, we require positivity of all terms containing norms of derivatives of $u$, that is the first seven terms on the left hand side, as the eighth one can be controlled by the estimate
+This is the basis for a proof of local-in-time \MarginRone{17.} wellposedness of the nonlinear problem.
+In order to show global-in-time \MarginRone{18.} wellposedness and exponential decay, we require positivity of all terms containing norms of derivatives of $u$, that is the first seven terms on the left-hand-side \MarginRone{19.}, as the eighth one can be controlled by the estimate

 that follows from elliptic regularity.
 To this end, we additionally assume